Usman Qadir

-Usman Qadir (عثمان قادر; born 10 August 1993) is a Pakistani cricketer.
+Usman Qadir (عثمان قادر; born 10 August 1993) is a former Pakistani International cricketer.
 He was part of the bronze medal-winning team at the 2010 Asian Games in Guangzhou, China.
 He made his international debut for the Pakistan cricket team in November 2020.
+On 3 October 2024, he announced his retirement at the early age of 31.

 Personal life

 Usman Qadir is the son of Abdul Qadir, one of Pakistan's foremost leg spinners.
 His uncle Ali Bahadur and brothers Imran, Rehman, and Sulaman Qadir have all played first-class cricket.

 He's the brother-in-law of fellow cricketer Umar Akmal, who married his sister Noor Amna in 2014.

 In May 2018 he married stage and film actress Sobia Khan, born in Karachi but performing stage in Lahore, who has also done some Pashto movies.